-The CRS itself has also been criticized for its circularity where meanings are defined in terms of each other (see Greenberg & Harman, 2005; Whiting, 2006).
-LCL embraces this circularity and shows that it is not inherently problematic to the construction of a working computational system (see also chapter 4 of Abelson & Sussman, 1996).
+The CRS itself has also been criticized for its circularity where meanings are defined in terms of each other (see Greenberg and Harman 2005; Whiting 2006).
+LCL embraces this circularity and shows that it is not inherently problematic to the construction of a working computational system (see also chapter 4 of Abelson and Sussman 1996).
 For a theory of concepts, the circularity is even desirable because it prevents us from pushing the problem of meaning off into someone else's field-linguistic philosophy, neuroscience, robotics, etc.

-To avoid the circularity, many of the theories of where such high-level constructs come from are based on repeated abstraction of sensory-motor systems, perhaps maintaining tight links between conception and perception (e.g. Barsalou, 1999, 2008, 2010; Sloutsky, 2010).
-The challenge with this view is in understanding how concepts come to be distinct from perception, or more abstract, generalizing beyond immediate experience (Mahon, 2015), a goal with some recent computational progress (Yildirim & Jacobs, 2012).
+To avoid the circularity, many of the theories of where such high-level constructs come from are based on repeated abstraction of sensory-motor systems, perhaps maintaining tight links between conception and perception (e.g. Barsalou 1999, 2008, 2010; Sloutsky 2010).
+The challenge with this view is in understanding how concepts come to be distinct from perception, or more abstract, generalizing beyond immediate experience (Mahon 2015), a goal with some recent computational progress (Yildirim and Jacobs 2012).
 From the LCL point of view, the primary difficulty with theories closely tied to perception is that they do not engage with the computational richness of full human cognition-they do not explain how it is that we are able to carry out such a wide variety of computational processes and algorithms.
-A good example to consider might be tangram puzzles, where the goal is to construct a given shape (e.g. a giraffe) from simpler ones (e.g. triangles, squares, diamonds, etc.).
-Mental imagery and perception is certain to be involved in solving this task.
-However, high-level processes are also required-search algorithms that determine what arrangements to try next, memory of the geometry of the target shape, knowledge about what transformations are possible (Can a square be rotated to form a diamond?
-A triangle?).
-It is these high level algorithms and knowledge that the LCL aims to capture.
+A good example to consider might be Bongard problems (Bongard 1970).
+Solving these problems requires combining visual processes (perception, feature extraction, similarity computation, rotation, etc.) with high-level conceptions (e.g. search algorithms, knowledge about possible transformations, etc.) (Edelman and Shahbazi 2012; Depeweg et al. 2018), and so any theory of how humans solve these problems must bridge high- and low-level processes.
+Such high-level algorithms and knowledge are what LCL aims to capture.

-On the flip-side, the theory I have described does not engage with perception and action, nor which is sensitive to the type of content its actions manipulate.
-However, "two-factor" theories of CRS that more closely connect to perception and action have previously been proposed (Harman, 1987; Block, 1997), with tight connections to the debate about mental imagery.
+On the flip-side, the theory I have described does not engage with perception and action, nor is it sensitive to the type of content its actions manipulate.
+However,

+"two-factor" theories of CRS that more closely connect to perception and action have previously been proposed (Harman 1987; Block 1997).
 At the very least, the perceptual systems for shape must interface with high-level concepts-perhaps by speaking languages that are inter-translatable.
-In the same way, a computer has a single representation language for its central processor; the various subsystems -graphics cards and hard drives-must speak languages that are translatable with the central processor so that they can coordinate complex computation.
-Thinking a little more concretely, consider some base facts for a square concept,
+10 In the same way, a computer has a single representation language for its central processor; the various subsystems -graphics cards and hard drives-must speak languages that are translatable with the central processor so that they can coordinate complex computation.
+Consider some base facts for a square concept,

 '''

-(number-of-edges square) \rightarrow four
+(number-of-edges square) → four

-(number-of-vertices square) \rightarrow four
+(number-of-vertices square) → four

-(angles square) \rightarrow (pair rt-angle (pair rt-angle (pair rt-angle rt-angle)))
+(angles square) → (pair rt-angle (pair rt-angle rt-angle rt-angle)))

-(rotate square 45) \rightarrow diamond
+(rotate square 45) → diamond

-(rotate diamond 45) \rightarrow square
+(rotate diamond 45) → square

 ...

 '''